wangsix/VMO_repeated_themes_discovery/README.md

 VMO_repeated_themes_discovery
 =============================

-Code repository for ICASSP 2015 submission on repeated themes discovery from audio recordings with VMO.
+Code repository for ICASSP 2015 & ISMIR 2015 submission on repeated themes discovery from audio recordings and MIDI with VMO.
 Created and maintained by Cheng-i Wang.
+Implementation by Cheng-i Wang and Jennifer Hsu.

 email:chw160@ucsd.edu